miguelapcouto94/miguelapcouto94-devops-23-24-JPE-PSM-1231847/CA4/part2/Readme.md

 ### Conclusion

 This README details the steps to set up a containerized environment using Docker to run a Spring application.
-Using Docker Compose, we orchestrated `web` and `db` services, built and published images to Docker Hub, and documented the entire process.
-Additionally, we explored deploying the solution to Heroku for running containerized applications in the cloud.
-Follow these instructions to replicate the environment and ensure proper functionality.
+Using Docker Compose, I orchestrated `web` and `db` services, built and published images to Docker Hub, and documented the entire process.
+Additionally, I explored deploying the solution to Heroku for running containerized applications in the cloud.